1,000+ Opportunities

 That’s why we need people who are passionate enough to give with their hearts; grounded enough to lead with their heads; and courageous enough to take risks, fail, and never give up. ” We seek other donors, philanthropists, and funders to work side by side with us to secure full equality.

-Based on current listing details, eligibility includes: Statewide gay, lesbian, bisexual, transgender, and allied organizations in states other than Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Statewide gay, lesbian, bisexual, transgender, and allied organizations in states other than Colorado.
+Confirm the full requirements in the official notice before applying.